SysDesignMeetup/migrator/README.md

 When Migrator takes over and the dependency graph is properly defined, it automatically creates Directed Acyclic Graphs (DAGs) internally.
 This allows operations, such as mutations, to propagate seamlessly across the entire graph.

-For example, the following operation would be translated underneath into:
+For example, the following operation:

 ```
 group.delete();